Header image courtesy of @kinwayick (via Instagram)

 The other indigenous group that thrived by way of water was the Hoklo from the Fujian province, who mainly settled in Cheung Chau and the eastern reaches of Tai Po.
 Though constituting less than 10 percent of the floating population, the Hoklo have nonetheless established a culturally significant presence in Hong Kong.

 Boasting strong traditions in fishing and salt-making, they spearheaded the dried seafood business, awakening local palates to the inimitable umami flavours of shrimp sauce, shrimp paste, and salted fish, which have seamlessly embedded themselves into Hong Kong’s mainstream cuisine.

 Culinary influences aside, the Hoklo peoples’ unique rituals and customs have also made an important imprint on Hong Kong culture, the most notable being the Cheung Chau Bun Festival.
-Observed annually in early May, the week-long ceremony began as a means for the local fishing community to pray for peace and placate the spirits of villagers who were killed by the plague or vicious pirates that notoriously roamed the nearby seas in the eighteenth and nineteenth century.
+Observed annually in early May, the week-long ceremony began as a means for the local fishing community to pray for peace and placate the spirits of villagers who were killed by the plague or vicious pirates that notoriously roamed the nearby seas in the eighteenth and nineteenth centuries.